CodecoolBP20161/a-mentor-s-life-in-an-oo-way-codevengers/specifications/student.md

 None

 ### ```learn```
-Modify the level of student's level of knowledge, energy and motivation.
+Modify the level of the student's level of knowledge, energy and motivation.

 #### Arguments
 None